maxmakesmods/Half-Life-VR/docs/dev-guide.md

 5. After building the game DLLs, Visual Studio runs `DLLIncludeFixer.py`.
 For this you need Python.
 Without this script, Half-Life: VR will use the wrong Steam API DLL and the game will crash.

-If there are issues or if you have questions, join my Discord Server [Max Makes Mods](https://discord.gg/jujwEGf62K) to ask for support!
+If there are issues or if you have questions, feel free to open an issue.

 ---
 #### Create a Half-Life: VR folder from Half-Life